dotlang/language/README.md

 # Introduction

-After having worked with a lot of different languages (C\#, Java, Perl, Javascript, C, C++, Python) and being familiar with some others (including Go, D, Scala, Rust and Haskell) it still irritates me that most of these languages sometimes seem to _intend_ to be overly complex with a lot of rules and exceptions to keep in mind.
+After having worked with a lot of different languages (C\#, Java, Scala, Perl, Javascript, C, C++ and Python) and getting familiar with some others (including Go, D, Swift, Erlang, Rust and Haskell) it still irritates me that most of these languages sometimes seem to _intend_ to be overly complex with a lot of rules and exceptions to keep in mind.
 This doesn't mean I don't like them or I cannot develop software using them, but it also doesn't mean I should not be looking for a programming language which is simple, powerful and fast.

 That's why I am creating a new programming language: **dotLang**.

-dot programming language (or dotLang for short) is an imperative, safe static-typed, functional, general-purpose language based on author's experience and doing research on many programming languages (namely Go, Java, C\#, C, C++, Scala, Rust, Objective-C, Python, Perl, Smalltalk, Ruby, Swift, Haskell, Clojure, Eiffel, Erlang, Elm, Falcon, Julia, F\# and Oberon-2).
+dot programming language (or dotLang for short) is an imperative, static-typed, garbage collected, functional, general-purpose language based on author's experience and doing research on many programming languages (namely Go, Java, C\#, C, C++, Scala, Rust, Objective-C, Python, Perl, Smalltalk, Ruby, Swift, Haskell, Clojure, Eiffel, Erlang, Elm, Falcon, Julia, Zig, F\# and Oberon-2).
 I call the paradigm of this language "Data-oriented".
 This is a combination of Object Oriented and Functional approach and it is designed to work with data.
 There are no objects or classes.
 Only data types and functions.
 But most useful features of the OOP (encapsulation, abstraction, inheritance, and polymorphism) are provided to some extent.
 On the other hand, we have first-class and higher-order functions borrowed from the functional approach.

 Two main objectives are pursued in the design and implementation of this programming language:

 1. **Simplicity**: The code written in dotLang should be consistent, easy to write, read and understand.
 There has been a lot of effort to make sure there are as few exceptions and rules as possible.
 Software development is complex enough.
 Let's keep the language as simple as possible and save complexities for when we really need them.
-Very few things are done implicitly and transparently by the compiler or runtime system.
-Also, I tried to reduce the need for nested blocks and parentheses as much as possible.
+Very few (but essential) things are done implicitly and transparently by the compiler or runtime system.
+Also, I have tried to reduce the need for nested blocks and parentheses as much as possible.
 Another aspect of simplicity is minimalism in the language.
 It has very few keywords and rules to remember.
 2. **Performance**: The source will be compiled to native code which will result in higher performance compared to interpreted languages.
 The compiler tries to do as much as possible (optimizations, dereferencing, in-place mutation, sending by copy or reference, type checking, phantom types, inlining, disposing, reference counting GC, ...) so runtime performance will be as high as possible.
 Where performance is a concern, the corresponding functions in core library will be implemented in a lower level language.

 Achieving both of the above goals at the same time is impossible so there will definitely be trade-offs and exceptions.